About Your Library

 If you would like to receive faxes at the library, the first fax is $1.00 and each additional page will cost $0.50 each.
 This service is also available at the Reference Desk.

 Tutor Rooms are available for North Rockland Home Instruction, Literacy Volunteers, and Haverstraw Library card holders (for mid-level tutor room only).
-Our mid-level tutor room is equipped with an Early Literacy Station which young children, and ESL patrons may use at any time.

 If you would like to use our Tutor Room, please sign up at the Adult Reference Desk or the Mid-Level Computer Sign-Up desk.
 Patrons who sign up for the room is guaranteed an hour to use the room.
 After that hour, they may continue to use the room if it has not been requested by another person but they may be asked to leave at any time should it be requested.